 Guatape and Piedra Del Peñol in One Day: Day Trip from Medellin

 Guatape is a colorful town about 1.5 hours from Medellin beside a beautiful lake.
 The lake surrounding Guatape is man made, created by a dam.
 Guatape has comfortable weather similar to Medellin but a little cooler, with temperatures typically in the 70s.
 Near Guatape you will also find Piedra Del Peñol, or Peñon de Guatape. a granite rock towering at 656 feet.
 You can climb up the 740 steps to the top of the rock near Guatape for an incredible view.
-Guatape and Piedra Del Peñol are an easy day trip from Medellin, so there is no reason to pay for an organized tour.
+Guatape is an easy day trip from Medellin which you can do on your own or by booking an organized tour to Guatape.
 Follow this guide for how to visit Guatape and Piedra Del Peñol in one day.

 How to Get to Guatape / Piedra Del Peñol from Medellin

 The public bus from Medellin to Guatape leaves from Terminal Norte.
 First take the metro, taxi, or Uber to Terminal Norte.
 If you take the Metro you would need to take it to Carnival and then walk about 9 minutes to Terminal Norte.
 When you get to Terminal Norte you need to take the escalators down to the bottom floor and find counter 14.
-At counter 14 you can purchase your ticket to Guatape which will cost 15,000 COP per person.
+At counter 14 you can purchase your ticket to Guatape.
 The bus leaves about every 20 minutes and takes around 1.5 to 2 hours.

 I recommend getting off the bus at Piedra Del Peñol (the stop before Guatape) and starting your day there where you will climb up the big rock.
 Make sure you don’t get off at the town of Peñol which is the stop before Piedra Del Peñol.
 When you are finished with the hike you can take a tuk tuk to the town of Guatape.